3 Generations of Southern Recipes

 I have made this recipe so many times that I can make it in my sleep.
 It takes about 20 minutes to throw together and 35 minutes to bake, and therefore is a great weeknight meal.
 When I first started making lasagna in the early 1970's ricotta cheese was not available in our small town grocery stores, therefore, I always substituted cottage cheese.
 It may not be very sophisticated, but my family still prefers it made with cottage cheese.

-Quick and Easy Lasagna
+Quick and Easy Lasagna12 lasagna noodles

 1 1/2 pound ground round